Upcoming events

 read more »

-Please wear sturdy shoes and a hat, bring water, snacks and a sack lunch.
-A pair of close focusing binoculars will be handy too.
+Wear sturdy shoes and a hat, bring water, snacks and a sack lunch.
+A pair of binoculars will be handy too.
 The trail is moderately steep in places, but we will take our time.
-Trip leader: Marceline VandeWater

 Limit 15 participants